Angelus (comics): Video games

 The Angelus is absent in The Darkness, with only a few fleeting references to "the light" in the plot.
 However, she is frequently referenced in The Darkness II - her conflict with the Darkness providing the backstory for many of the collectible relics found throughout the levels.
 Throughout the course of the story, the Angelus manifests only as visions of Jenny which haunt Jackie.
 She soon begins recreating whole scenarios, making Jackie relive past moments with Jenny - such as a dance at a diner or a time when they visited a now-abandoned amusement park.

-It isn't until the post-credits scene that the Angelus is fully revealed.
+It is not until the post-credits scene that the Angelus is fully revealed.
 After one final tender moment with Jenny, she is suddenly possessed by the entity - having been under its influence since her death in the first game and been used to lure Jackie into freeing her from Hell.
 The Angelus transforms Jenny's image into her own and declares her intention to return her light to the world.
 While Jenny is still within her and still loves Jackie, she also "knows what must be done."
 She then ascends, leaving a despondent and powerless Jackie stranded in Hell.